-Changes in the value of assets and liabilities from the pricing of contracts result from the specific nature of settlement of building contracts and invoicing schedules for individual contracts.
+Changes in the value of assets and liabilities arising from contract pricing result from the specific nature of settlement of building contracts and the invoicing schedules under individual contracts, i.e. there are contracts with different payment schedules, hence there is no typical relation between the payment deadline and the service performance obligation.